tsnellgrove/dark_castle3/doc/to_do.md

 									- DONE: get biscuit from bag in postbox
 									- DONE: general test
 										- DONE: fix can't read or examine scroll while seated in throne
-									- TBD: one final full-game test
+									- DONE: one final full-game test

-						- TBD: Identity / Universal
+				- TBD: review Identity / Universal ideas
 				- TBD: test
-						- TBD: clean-up room, cond, creature
+				- TBD: clean-up all classes and methods!
 				- TBD: document the definition of accessable inventory:
-				- IDEA: with the elimination of 'hand' it's vital to know what items a creature can access
+					- IDEA: with the elimination of 'hand', need to know what items a creature can access
 					- IDEA: this is distinct from obj that are visible in 2 ways:
 						- IDEA: 1) it only relates to items
 						- IDEA: 2) it assumes access to all items (because it is the creature's inventory)
-					- IDEA: the term accessable is also key; an obj in a closed container is not acceessable
+						- IDEA: an obj in a closed container is not acceessable
 						- IDEA: inventory relates to creatures therefor is needed for Interactive & Creature
 						- IDEA: room.inventory has also been created but may be superfluous???
-			- TBD: someday / maybe fixes
-				- TBD: make inventory description text rare (20%?)
+				- TBD: update 'help hand' to explain inventory concepts
-				- TBD: maybe call disp_weapon from within cmd_exe() instead of in app_main() due to score??
-					- EXAMPLE: 1) get sword from hedgehog, 2) attack goblin 'with sword' from bkpk
-				- TBD: should burt auto-draw weapon when attacked (e.g. 'go n' near goblin)?
-					- IDEA: add 'draw_weapon' call into attack()
-				- TBD: should burt auto-draw weapon when for moat case?
-				- TBD: address 'Do What I Mean' in interp() now?
-				- TBD: create a wearabel portable container and test lvl 2 with prep & 2_word
-					- IDEA: simple wearable portable container would be a "fanny pack"
-					- TBD: create class for wearable portable container
+				- TBD: update sword glow narrative for crocodile encouters
-					- TBD: instantiate "fanny pack"
-					- TBD: test basic functionality
+				- TBD: clean up
-					- TBD: test functionality with all in-scope 2_word & prep verbs
-					- TBD: test whether game can distinguish between 'pack' and 'pack'
-			- TBD: general ideas
+		- CANCEL: general ideas
 			- DONE: now prep case works with portable containers but 2-word does not - fix
 			- DONE: extend hand => bkpk to worn items?
-				- TBD: address minor issues / redundancy / naming
+			- CANCEL: address minor issues / redundancy / naming
-				- TBD: restructure 2_word cases
+			- CANCEL: restructure 2_word cases
-				- TBD: generalize item handling across receptacles; use creature inventory approach
+			- CANCEL: generalize item handling across receptacles; use creature inventory approach
-				- TBD: next steps to consider
+			- CANCEL: next steps to consider
-				- TBD: tons of testing!!
+			- CANCEL: tons of testing!!
-			- TBD: clean-up
-				- TBD: clean-up drop(), eat(), wear(), error(), validate(), game_static_gbl(), interp(), all
-				- TBD: clean-up room(), app_main()
-			- TBD: update help doc for inventory and hand
 	- TBD: room 4
 		- TBD: de-capitalize all nouns
 		- TBD: de-dup passage descriptions vs. base description